Generic selectors

 4. Gripsholm Castle

-Originally intended as a royal residence by King Gustav Vasa, it has since served various functions, including as a prison and now as a museum housing the Swedish National Portrait Gallery.
-The castle’s rich history and stunning architecture make it a popular tourist destination, where guided tours offer insights into its royal past and its significance in Swedish culture.
+Originally a royal residence for King Gustav Vasa, it has served many roles, including a prison and now a museum featuring the Swedish National Portrait Gallery.

 See Also Famous Buildings in Spain